davdroman/Popsicle/README.md

 Here's an super simple example of how to use `DRDynamicSlideShow`.
 You can check out the example app, too.

-First, you need to simply instantiate `DRDynamicSlideShow` like this:
+First, just need to add a `DRDynamicSlideShow` instance to your view.

-	DRDynamicSlideShow * dynamicSlideShow = [[DRDynamicSlideShow alloc] initWithFrame:CGRectMake(0, 0, self.view.frame.size.width, self.view.frame.size.height)];

-	[self.view addSubview:dynamicSlideShow];

-Then, you need to add some views to it.
+Then, you can use the following method to add subviews to it on the page you want:

-	UIView * blueSquare = [[UIView alloc] initWithFrame:CGRectMake(0, 0, 100, 100)];
-	[blueSquare setBackgroundColor:[UIColor blueColor]];

-	[dynamicSlideShow addSubview:blueSquare onPage:0]; // You can also use addSubview:, but keep in mind that addSubview:onPage: is just simpler so you don't need to worry about calculating more than necessary.

-	UIView * orangeSquare = [[UIView alloc] initWithFrame:CGRectMake(0, 0, 100, 100)];
-	[orangeSquare setBackgroundColor:[UIColor orangeColor]];

-	[dynamicSlideShow addSubview:orangeSquare onPage:1];
+	[dynamicSlideShow addSubview:coolSubview onPage:0];

-And finally you just need to add the effects you want to those subviews when the specified page is being dragged.
+And finally you just need to add whatever effects you want to those subviews when the specified page is being swiped.

-	[self.slideShow addDynamicEffect:[DRDynamicSlideShowEffect dynamicEffectWithSubview:blueSquare page:0 keyPath:@"alpha" toValue:@0 delay:0]];
+	[self.slideShow addDynamicEffect:[DRDynamicSlideShowEffect dynamicEffectWithSubview:coolSubview page:0 keyPath:@"alpha" toValue:@0 delay:0]];

+	// OR

-	[self.slideShow addDynamicEffect:[DRDynamicSlideShowEffect dynamicEffectWithSubview:orangeSquare page:0 keyPath:@"alpha" fromValue:@0 toValue:@1 delay:0]];
+	[self.slideShow addDynamicEffect:[DRDynamicSlideShowEffect dynamicEffectWithSubview:coolSubview page:0 keyPath:@"alpha" fromValue:@0 toValue:@1 delay:0]];

 Notice that there are two methods for instantiating a `DRDynamicSlideShowEffect`.
-If you use the one that does not include the `fromValue` parameter, `fromValue` will be that subview's current value.
+If you want the subview to animate from the current state, just use `dynamicEffectWithSubview:page:keyPath:toValue:delay:`.
+Else, use `dynamicEffectWithSubview:page:keyPath:fromValue:toValue:delay:`.

 So, as you can see, all we need to add each effect is 1 line of code.
 Pretty amazing, isn't it? :)